Altisource Asset Management (NYSE:AAMC) Research Coverage Started at StockNews.com

-StockNews.com started coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a research note issued to investors on Sunday.
+StockNews.com assumed coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a research note issued on Saturday.
 The brokerage set a “hold” rating on the stock.

 About Altisource Asset Management (Get Rating)